 The hydrographer shall submit data used for determining navigation time latency, pitch, roll, and yaw biases in a separate directory on the submitted drive.
-The data format shall be such that CARIS HIPS version 9 or above can convert the data, thus making it compatible as described earlier in this Section.
+If the submitted calibration data represents the most recent values for other surveys of the same project, a text document stating calibration data were previously submitted with a specific dataset is sufficient.
+The data format shall be such that CARIS HIPS version 10 or above can convert the data, thus making it compatible as described earlier in this Section.